 Basic earnings per share (EPS) are computed by dividing net loss by the weighted average number of common shares outstanding.
 The dilutive EPS adds the dilutive effect of stock options, warrants and other stock equivalents.
-For the three months ended March 31, 2014, outstanding warrants to purchase an aggregate of 28,859,063 shares of Class A stock and outstanding options to purchase 4,150,000 of Class B stock were excluded from the computation of dilutive earnings per share because the inclusion would have been anti-dilutive shares of common stock issued upon conversion of convertible debt.
+For the six months ended June 30, 2014, outstanding warrants to purchase an aggregate of 28,859,063 shares of Class A common stock and outstanding options to purchase 4,150,000 shares of Class B common stock were excluded from the computation of dilutive earnings per share because the inclusion would have been anti-dilutive shares of common stock issued upon conversion of convertible debt.